-This veggie masala pasta is so easy to make: you literally toss everything into an instant pot and cook!
+This vegetable masala pasta is easy to make: you literally toss everything into an instant pot and cook!
 It’s a dish that everyone in your house will love!

-There is one thing you’ll need to have handy though – and that’s my pre-made onion masala!
+There is one thing you’ll need to have handy – and that’s my pre-made onion masala!
 This recipe is part of my onion masala series.
 Check out this post to learn all about it.
-The gist: I’m sharing recipes that call for exact amounts of onion masala to help make Indian cooking easier for you on a daily basis.
+The gist: I’m sharing recipes that call for exact amounts of onion masala to make Indian cooking easier.

-This pasta is obviously not a traditional Indian recipe, but as I mentioned in the lasagna post – this is definitely the type of thing that Indian parents make for their kids.
+This pasta is obviously not a traditional Indian recipe.
+As I mentioned in the lasagna post – this is definitely the type of thing that Indian parents make for their kids.
 We tend to “Indian-ify” dishes from other cuisines.
-I make this for my kiddo and let me tell you – my toddler loves this pasta!
+I make this for my kiddo, and let me tell you – my toddler loves this pasta!
 He loves picking up the noodles and veggies with his little fingers.
-I leave in the cayenne when I make it for him, but if your kiddo isn’t used to spice then you can easily leave it out.
+I leave in the cayenne when I make it for him, but if your kiddo isn’t used to spice, you can easily leave it out.

 I can’t tell you how many times I’ve tested this recipe.
-It has taken me over 10 tries to get this simple dish to turn out just perfect.
-In fact, at one point I announced in my Instagram stories that the recipe was coming soon – then I had to share another video to tell you guys that I changed my mind and needed to tweak it a bit more.
-Well now it’s just right and I’m thrilled to be able to share this tasty “dump and press start” recipe with you guys.
+It has taken me over 10 tries to get this simple dish to turn out perfectly.
+In fact, at one point, I announced in my Instagram stories that the recipe was coming soon – then I had to share another video to tell you guys that I changed my mind and needed to tweak it a bit more.
+Well, now it’s just right, and I’m thrilled to be able to share this tasty “dump and press start” recipe with you guys.

-The hardest thing about developing this recipe was trying to get the proportions just right – but I did it and you guys, it’s great!
-You can use regular macaroni noodles OR you can use gluten-free macaroni noodles.
-I have tested the dish using both types of noodles and they cook perfectly in the same amount of time.
-I’ve tested this recipe using the brand Barilla so I can’t speak for other brands out there.
+The hardest thing about developing this recipe was trying to get the proportions just right – but I did it, and you guys, it’s great!
+You can use regular macaroni noodles, or you can use gluten-free macaroni noodles.
+I have tested the dish using both types of noodles, and they cook perfectly in the same amount of time.
+I’ve tested this recipe using the brand Barilla so I can’t speak for other brands.
 Please leave a comment letting us know what you use!

 Grab your onion masala and make this veggie masala pasta!